 Health and safety is sometimes seen as difficult, intimidating and irritating, with sets of rules that must be obeyed.
 However, through comprehensive training, the subject matter can be easily understood and then becomes an extremely simple concept to grasp.

-Health and Safety Support is vital for any business to be successful.
+Health and Safety Compliance is vital for any business to be successful.
 With this in mind all employers have to consider the adherence to Health and Safety Practices in line with the Occupational Health and Safety Act, its regulations, National Standards and by-laws.
 It is for these reasons, that SafetyWallet (a subscription-based approach to health and safety), was created in 2018.

 A Legal Compliance audit measures compliance in Health and Safety.
 Also referred to as a Health and Safety Gap analysis, this assessment is required to measure all aspects of your health and safety programme, against the existing legislation, to which it must comply.